 Source: Breakout Liverpool

-32. Liverpool Football Club Stadium Tour
+38. Liverpool Football Club Stadium Tour

 Last but not least, your visit to Liverpool won’t be complete if you don’t pay a visit to the famous Anfield stadium.
 The venue organises multiple tours that are worth to check out even if you are not a massive football fan (or soccer as the American say).
-You will learn everything about the history of Liverpool FC and has a unique opportunity to visit the dressing rooms and the Players’ Tunnel.
-Make sure to pre-book your tickets before hand.

 Address: Anfield Rd, Anfield, Liverpool L4 0TH